philipwalton/blog/articles/why-im-excited-about-native-css-variables.md

 The above code isn't valid CSS, but you should be able to understand what it's trying to accomplish.
 The idea is that `<button>` elements should be able to adapt to the properties of their parent context.
 Regardless of what background color is applied to `.alert`, the button inside of it should be able to have a border color that matches.

-There are tons of use cases for this type of feature, but perhaps the most compelling is to ensure text is always readable and sufficiently contracts with the background.
+There are tons of use cases for this type of feature, but I think the most compelling is to ensure text is always readable and sufficiently contrasts with the background.

 Since preprocessor variables aren't CSS declarations (property-value pairs), they don't cascade.
-And they don't inherit to child element.
+And they don't inherit to child elements.

 ### Preprocessor variables aren't interoperable

 This is a relatively obvious downside of preprocessors, but I mention it because I think it's important.
 If you're building a site with PostCSS and you want to use a third-party component that's only themeable via Sass, you're out of luck.

-It's not possible (or at least not easy) to share preprocessor variables across different toolset or with third-party stylesheets hosted on a CDN.
+It's not possible (or at least not easy) to share preprocessor variables across different toolsets or with third-party stylesheets hosted on a CDN.

 Native CSS custom properties will work with any CSS preprocessor or plain CSS file.
 The reverse is not usually true.